 Losing a job can make for an extremely stressful time both financially and emotionally.
 There are two ways to look at the situation, one is as a defeat and the other is as an opportunity.
 When you look at this loss as an opportunity, it can help you stay motivated and moving forward to bigger and better things.
+You can use this time to tighten your resume for potential future employers; with their 30 years experience, ARC Resumes can help you to clean up your resume and cover letter.
 This challenging time is a chance to exercise the following smart money moves.

 Review and Adjust Current Finances